mfridh01/softres/README.md

 The ML will still have to manually distribute items and can do whatever he wants, even if **SoftRes** shows one thing, the ML can do another.
 **SoftRes** does not automatically switch between loot types.
 So if the ML wants the trash loot too be rolled for normally, that will have to be switched manually.
     * Don't forget to put ML back again before bosses ... *cough*
+    * There is a "Check Box" up in the top-right corner which will show checked if ML is on, and unchecked if not.
+        * If you are the Raid Leader, you can press that check-box to switch between "Master Loot" and "Group Loot".
+        * There is a 0.5 second delay on the update so it can seem a bit laggy, but that's intentional.

 ## What's so good about SoftRes?
 With **SoftRes**, only the Master Looter needs to have the addon.
 Everything is done so that everyone can see.